bahrus/xtal-state/README.md

 *Agent Walker sends recent recruit Chuck Bartowski to visit the tombstone of Oliphant Chuckerbutty (Senior), located in Paddington [located within greater London], in search of clues.*

 *Chuck Bartowski is a lanky, earnest looking twenty-something with tangled, somewhat curly dark hair.
-He works at Buy More as a computer service technician, after being expelled from Standford University's CS Program.
+He works at Buy More as a computer service technician, after being expelled from Stanford University's CS Program.
 Chuck is relieved and excited to be sent away on his first solo mission.
 Relieved, because he had just admitted to his feelings for Agent Walker the previous day, who stood there, stoically.*

 *"We should keep our relationship purely professional" she responded.
 But was there a faint glimmer of ambiguity in her face?
 Or was Chuck just desperate for any sign of mutual attraction?
 Anyway, things had become rather awkward between them -- and going on this mission would help him keep his mind off of Sarah.*